 A nationally recognized authority on organizational ethics, Dr. London was honored by the HR Leadership Awards of Greater Washington with the establishment of its Ethics in Business Award in his name.
 In 2014, he was named by the Ethisphere Institute as one of the Most Influential People in Business Ethics.
 He is the author of Our Good Name, documenting CACI’s record of meeting the urgent needs of a nation at war; and Character: The Ultimate Success Factor, a practical demonstration of how good character and ethics are the key to long-term success for both organizations and individuals.

-Dr. London is a member of the Massachusetts Society of the Cincinnati and received the Cincinnatus Foundation’s inaugural Cornerstone of Freedom Award (2009).
+Dr. London was a member of the Massachusetts Society of the Cincinnati and received the Cincinnatus Foundation’s inaugural Cornerstone of Freedom Award (2009).
 He was elected to the COSMOS Club (1996) and was the 100th President of the District of Columbia, Society of the Sons of the American Revolution (1998-2000).
-He is a member of the Scottish Rite of Free Masonry (32°) and K.C.C.H., and is a member of the Saint Andrew’s Society of the District of Columbia.
-He is also the former Governor of the Society of Colonial Wars in the District of Columbia.
+He was a member of the Scottish Rite of Free Masonry (32°) and K.C.C.H., and was a member of the Saint Andrew’s Society of the District of Columbia.
+He was also the former Governor of the Society of Colonial Wars in the District of Columbia.

-A native of Oklahoma, Dr. London has resided in the Washington, D.C. area since 1969.
-He is married to the former Dr. Jennifer Ellen Burkhart of Ohio.
+A native of Oklahoma, Dr. London resided in the Washington, D.C. area from 1969 until his death.
+He was married to the former Dr. Jennifer Ellen Burkhart of Ohio.
 They have three young sons.
 He also has two adult children and six grandchildren.